joanpalin/AI-Workshop/Session 4/README.md

 1. **Name the threats** — five categories of AI-specific risk, all active in enterprise environments today, none of them detectable by a traditional firewall
 2. **Attack your own assistant** — paste three pre-written prompt injection attempts into your Jan AI ARK Industries assistant from Session 2 and observe what happens when there is no governance layer
-3. **See Cisco's response** — navigate a live Cisco AI Canvas and AI Defense environment showing ARK Industries' AI deployment under a simulated attack
+3. **See Cisco's response** — navigate AI Defense environment showing acustomer's AI deployment and asset visiblity
 4. **Draft your policy** — complete the first version of an ARK Industries AI Acceptable Use Policy using the template provided; the blank version is yours to take back and adapt for your own organisation

 ---